alejandrohdez00/art-evolution/README.md

 You can select to use a single fitness function (aesthetic, originality, diversity) using `--fitness-function`.
 By default, the fitness function considers the three measures.

+*Note: For faster fitness computation, use GPU*

-*Note: Currently, DALL-E 3 is used to generate the images.
+*Note2: Currently, DALL-E 3 is used to generate the images.
 We have seen that sometimes it generates bad images when the prompt is complex.
 We will add the new GPT-4o image generation as soon as it is available.*